+How do you treat, control or deal with anxiety?
+You start by understanding what anxiety is.
 Anxiety can be helpful or harmful.
 Anxiety is supposed to be a normal and natural response to stress, like being chased by a bear.
 Or occasionally worrying about something important, like you're alarm waking you up to make an early morning flight.
-An anxiety disorder, on the other hand, can seriously impact your life.
+An anxiety disorder, on the other hand, can seriously impact your life, especially if you suffer from anxiety attacks.
 Anxiety can affect how you feel, how you act and how you think.

 Fortunately, anxiety disorders can be treated and effectively managed with counseling, art therapy, meditation and in many cases, without medication.
 We are here to help you in any way we can.